Rana B. Khoury

 - Creative Nonfiction Essay Prize, English Department, Northwestern University, for “On Shale and Chestnuts,” 2014

-- Willard G. Oxtoby Essay Prize, The Graduate School, Georgetown University, for paper on the Israel-Palestine Conflict, 2010
+- Willard G. Oxtoby Essay Prize, The Graduate School, Georgetown University, for a paper on the Israel-Palestine Conflict, 2010

 - Amos Perlmutter Award for Excellence in Comparative Politics, School of Public Affairs, American University, 2008